Pete Galligan: Biography

 Galligan was born in Chicago, Illinois and went to Saint Ignatius College.
 After his brief appearance in the majors, he played in the Western Association in 1888, the Central Interstate League in 1889 and the Chicago City League in 1891.
 He also worked in the manufacturing business.

-Galligan served briefly as a patrolman for the police force before he was elected to the Illinois House of Representatives, where he served from 1897 to 1899 and from 1909 to 1913 and was a Democrat.
+Galligan served briefly as a patrolman for the police force before he was elected to the Illinois House of Representatives, where he served from 1897 to 1899 and from 1909 to 1913 as a Democrat.
 He also served in the Illinois Senate from 1899 to 1903.

-Galligan died in Chicago.
+Galligan died in Chicago on May 20, 1917, and was buried at Calvary Cemetery in Evanston.